 It’s not yet fall, so why a flu shot?

-Fall is just around the corner and, to steal a line from the popular HBO series “Game of Thrones,” winter is coming.
-That means the time has arrived for sweaters on chilly evenings, sticking a log into the fireplace and, of course, planning your annual flu vaccination.
+Fall is just around the corner and that means the time has arrived for sweaters on chilly evenings, sticking a log into the fireplace and, of course, planning your annual flu vaccination.

 The weather is still warm, and flu season might seem a long way off, but now is the time to be vaccinated, said Cape Cod Hospital hospitalist Karen Monaghan, MD.